 FAX test image for SATNET (1979).

-The baby panda was scanned at University College London and used as a FAX test image for a demonstration of the DARPA Atlantic SATNET Program and the first transatlantic Internet connection in 1979.
+The baby panda was scanned at University College London and used as a FAX test image for a demonstration of the DARPA Atlantic SATNET Program and the first transatlantic Internet connection in 1978.
 The computing system used for that demonstration was called the Fuzzball.
-As it happened, this was also the first Internet multimedia presentation and the first to use NTP in regular operation.
-The image was widely copied and used for testing throughout much of the 1980s.
+As it happened, this was also the first Internet multimedia presentation and the first to use a predecessor of NTP in regular operation.
+The image was widely copied and used for testing purpose throughout much of the 1980s.